shnCanos/scroll/README.md

 ### General Options

 `fullscreen_movefocus`: default is `true`.
-If `true`, changind focus while in full screen mode will keep full screen status for the new window.
+If `true`, changing focus while in full screen mode will keep full screen status for the new window.
+You can use overview/jump while in full screen mode to move to other window, making it full screen too.

 ### Gesture Options